Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] Learning to Extrapolate Knowledge: Transductive Few-shot Out-of-Graph Link Prediction
     * out-of-graph link prediction task
 - [ ] [arXiv 2020] Extensively Matching for Few-shot Learning Event Detection
+- [ ] [arXiv 2020] Text Recognition in Real Scenarios with a Few Labeled Samples
+    * They trying to address the text retrievel problems when targe domain is nosiy